-Sabrina Paganoni is an Instructor at Harvard Medical School.
+Sabrina Paganoni is an Assistant Professor at Harvard Medical School.
 She obtained her MD degree at the University of Milan in Italy and a PhD in Neuroscience at Northwestern University (Chicago, IL).
 She completed her medical training at Harvard Medical School in Boston (residency at Spaulding Rehabilitation Hospital and fellowship at Brigham and Women's Hospital/Massachusetts General Hospital).

 Her clinical and research activities relate to her subspecialty interests of neuromuscular medicine and clinical neurophysiology (EMG), with a particular focus on Amyotrophic Lateral Sclerosis (ALS) and the rehabilitation of neuromuscular diseases.
 By combining her training in neuromuscular and rehabilitation medicine, she is interested in assisting people with neuromuscular diseases to maximize function and quality of life, and to reach their fullest potential despite the presence of a disability.